-Socrates famously claimed that the unexamined life is not worth living.
+Socrates famously claimed that “the unexamined life is not worth living.”
 Socrates and other ancient thinkers examined themselves and found that they did not match up to their own ideals.
 They thus set out to transform themselves to achieve a good and happy life.
 What is the good life?
 How do we change ourselves to live a good and happy life?
 How do literature and philosophy help us to understand ourselves and to achieve our social, ethical, and personal ideals?
-In this class, we examine Socrates and Augustine’s lives and ideas.
-Each struggled to live a good and happy life.
-In each case, they urge us to transform ourselves into better human beings.
-The first half of the course focusses on the Athenian Socrates, who was put to death because he rejected traditional Greek ideals and and proclaimed a new kind of ethical goodness.
-The second half focuses on the North African Augustine, an unhappy soul who became a new man by converting to Christianity.
-These thinkers addressed questions and problems that we still confront today: What do we consider to be a happy life?
+In this class, we examine the lives and ideas of Socrates and Augustine.
+Both struggled to live a good and happy life.
+Both urged people to transform themselves into better human beings.
+The first half of the course focusses on the Athenian Socrates (as represented by Plato).
+Socrates rejected traditional Greek ideals and proclaimed a new kind of ethical goodness; he was put to death by the Athenians for proclaiming these radical ideas.
+The second half focuses on the North African Augustine, an unhappy soul who became a “new man” by converting to Christianity.
+These thinkers addressed questions and problems that we still confront today: What are the ingredients of a happy life?
 Do we need to be good and ethical people to live happily?
 Is there one correct set of values?
 How do we accommodate other people’s beliefs?
 Is it possible to experience a transformation of the self?
-How exactly do we change ourselves to achieve our higher ideals?
+How do we change ourselves to achieve our higher ideals?

 ESF 1 & 1A: THE ACTIVE, INQUIRING, BEAUTIFUL LIFE

 ESF 1, Section 01, W 2:15 – 3:30 pm (B. Hoxby & C. Hoxby): Room 160-329

 ESF 1A, Section 01, W 4:15 – 5:30 pm (B. Hoxby & C. Hoxby): Room 160-329